basp/hack/README.md

 ```
 This will run the `.\out.bin` file that was assembled by using the `asm` command on `.\out.hack` earlier.

-Additionally it will also output some information about execution time, the values of well-known registers and information about the stack with the `SP`, `ARG` and `LCL` pointers indicated.
+When properly halted, it will also output some information about execution time, the values of well-known registers and information about the stack with the `SP`, `ARG` and `LCL` pointers indicated.

 ```
 1 runs in 0,01s (avg.
 7,38ms/run)